jamesblight/meetup-adelaide-react-redux/README.md

 ## Project Strucutre

 The code is broken up into modules which match the development stages of the demo application.
-Each module can be run individually by using the command `npm start` from the module's root directory.
+Each module can be run individually by replacing the rendered component in `src/index.js` and running the command `npm start` from the root directory.

 I used Create React App https://github.com/facebookincubator/create-react-app to get started without having to worry about build configuration.
 If your're starting